-608.02(o) Dates Entered on Drawing [R-8]
+608.02(o) Dates Entered on Drawing

-The Incoming Mail Section (mail room) stamp and the "Corrected" stamp applied by the Drafting >Branch< are impressed on the back of the drawings.
+The Incoming Mail Section (mail room) stamp and the "Corrected" stamp applied by the Drafting Branch are impressed on the back of the drawings.
 If the drawings are filed in the Examining Group, the group receipt date stamp should be applied to the back of the drawing near the top.

-Approval of the Drafting > Branch < is indicated by a legend associated with the "O.G.
+Approval of the Drafting Branch is indicated by a legend associated with the "O.G.
 Fig. Cl....
 Sub...." stamp on the front of each sheet.

-608.02(p) Correction of Drawings [R-8]
+608.02(p) Correction of Drawings

-37 CFR 1.123 Amendments to the drawing.
+37 CFR 1.123.
+Amendments to the drawing.

-No change in the drawing may be made except by permission of the Office.
-Permissible changes in the construction shown in any drawing may be made only by bonded draftsmen, at applicant's expense, or by the submission of substitute drawings by applicant.
-A sketch in permanent ink showing proposed changes, to become part of the record, must be filed for approval by the examiner >and should be a separate paper<.
+No change in the drawing may be made except with permission of the Office.
+Permissible changes in the construction shown in any drawing may be made only by the submission of a substitute drawing by applicant.
+A sketch in permanent ink showing proposed changes, to become part of the record, must be filed for approval by the examiner and should be a separate paper.

-NOTE. - Correction is deferrable, see >MPEP< § 608.02(b), correction at allowance and issue, see >MPEP< § 608.02(w) and >MPEP §< 1302.05.
+NOTE.-Correction is deferrable, see MPEP § 608.02(b); correction at allowance and issue, see MPEP § 608.02(w) and MPEP § 1302.05.

-A canceled figure may be reinstated.
-An amendment should be made to the specification adding the brief description if a canceled figure is reinstated.
+A cancelled figure may be reinstated.
+An amendment should be made to the specification adding the brief description if a cancelled figure is reinstated.

-608.02(q) Conditions Precedent to Amendment of Drawing [R-14]
+608.02(q) Conditions Precedent to Amendment of Drawing [R-1]

-No alterations will be permitted unless required by an examiner's letter in each case, or proposed in writing by applicant or his or her attorney or agent.
-In either case the alterations or corrections as indicated in the sketches filed with the request of the applicant or his or her attorney or agent must be given written approval by the examiner before the drawing is corrected.
+No alterations will be permitted unless required by an examiner's letter in each case or proposed in writing by applicant or his or her attorney or agent.
+In either case, the alterations or corrections as indicated in the sketches filed with the request of the applicant or his or her attorney or agent must be given written approval by the examiner before the drawing is corrected.

-Correction of Informalities (Draftsman's objections on PTO-948)
+Correction of Informalities (Draftsman's Objections on PTO-948)

-Form paragraph 6.40 (reproduced in MPEP § 608.02) and form PTO-1474, "Information on how to effect drawing changes">, the back page of the PTO-948< and the back page of PTOL-37 the "Notice of Allowability" provide detailed information on how to effect drawing changes.
+Form Paragraph 6.40 (reproduced in MPEP § 608.02) >,< the back page of PTOL-948, and the back page of PTOL-37, the "Notice of Allowability" provide detailed information on how to effect drawing changes.